Next Indiana Jones film will exclude Shia LaBeouf

 In October 2016, retired filmmaker George Lucas (who created the character and was heavily immersed in all previous Indiana Jones scripts) announced his decision not to involve himself in the next Indiana Jones film, other than remaining an executive producer.

-The exclusion of LaBeouf from the upcoming film can't a complete shock to Indiana Jones fans, who might recall the actor's defensive reaction to mixed reviews from critics of "Kingdom of the Crystal Skull."
+The exclusion of LaBeouf from the upcoming film won't come as a complete shock to Indiana Jones fans, who might recall the actor's defensive reaction to mixed reviews from critics of "Kingdom of the Crystal Skull."

 In 2010, LaBeouf told reporters that both he and Spielberg "dropped the ball" when it came to continuing the legacy of Indiana Jones.
 Although LaBeouf said he shared the blame for not making Mutt believable, he considered "Kingdom of the Crystal Skull" flawed from the start.